 MSRI and the Mathical Book Prize partner with First Book, which provides access to new books for children in need.
 To date, First Book has distributed more than 135 million books and educational resources to programs and schools serving children from low-income families throughout the United States and Canada, including over 5,000 copies of Mathical award-winning titles.
 Educators working with schools and programs serving low-income communities can register with the First Book Marketplace to access many Mathical titles at heavily discounted prices, as well as grants and no-cost books through First Book’s National Book Bank.

-We gratefully acknowledge the support of the following organizations to launch Mathical: Books for Kids from Tots to Teens:
+We gratefully acknowledge the support of the following organizations:

 MSRI extends our sincere thanks and appreciation to the Children’s Book Council (CBC), the national nonprofit trade association of children’s book publishers in North America, dedicated to supporting and informing the industry and fostering literacy.
 The CBC is the anchor sponsor of Children’s Book Week, and is proud to partner with other national organizations on co-sponsored reading lists, educational programming, and literacy initiatives.
 We are grateful for a strong partnership and the invaluable guidance and support of the CBC in launching the Mathical Book Prize in 2015.